Most Catholics experience the Church through their local parish, but what exactly is a parish?

 Even the Catholics in the area who never come to church are members of the parish, and they have been entrusted to the care of their pastor.
 This means that the pastor is responsible to see that every soul in his parish – especially those who never come to Church – have heard the Gospel, and are prepared for death when their time comes.

 This definition means that the parish is not the church building; the building is where the parish gathers to praise and worship God.
 This also means that the parish is not the little corporation that owns property and pays the electricity bills.
 While we do have corporations that pay their bills, the parish would still exist even if there was no corporation.
+If you’re looking for modern methods of connecting the members of your parish, take a look at CCB’s Church Management Software Instructions to see how this specialised content management software could bind your community together.

 This is worth reflecting on because it is easy for priests (and for parishioners) to look at the parish and never notice the people.
 We can get caught up in the business that needs to be done to manage the little corporation, or in the work that needs to be done to take care of the buildings, and forget to care for the people.